Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Primitive factorizations of a Coxeter element

-Now, as we discussed at the beginning of \S\ref{Section: Lifting the LL map}, primitive factorizations of type $\orb{Z}$ may only appear as labels of points in $\orb{\reg{Z}}_Y$.
+Now, as we discussed at the beginning of Section~\ref{Section: Lifting the LL map}, primitive factorizations of type $\orb{Z}$ may only appear as labels of points in $\orb{\reg{Z}}_Y$.
 However, it is easy to see that $LL^{-1}(e)$ intersects $\orb{Z}_Y$ only at $\orb{\reg{Z}}_Y$.
 This is a consequence of Prop.~\ref{Prop:codim=l_R=mult=mult} and concludes the proof. \end{proof}

-In the following theorem we relate the size of the fiber $LL^{-1}(e)\cap\orb{Z}_Y$ with the degree of the $\widehat{LL}$ map, to obtain a closed, uniform enumeration formula:
+In the previous Lemma~\ref{Lemma: FACT_Z and size of fiber}, we expressed the number of primitive factorizations of type $[Z]$, as in Defn.~\ref{Defn: parabolics and primitives of type Z}, in terms of the fiber $LL^{-1}(e)\cap\orb{Z}_Y$.
+In the following theorem, we relate the size of the fiber $LL^{-1}(e)\cap\orb{Z}_Y$ with the degree of the $\widehat{LL}$ map, to obtain a closed, uniform enumeration formula:

-\begin{thm} Let $W$ be a well-generated group and let $Z$ be one of its flats.
+\begin{thm} Let $W$ be an irreducible, well-generated, complex reflection group and let $Z$ be one of its flats.
 Then, the number of primitive factorizations of type $\orb{Z}$ is given by the formula where $N_W(Z)$ and $W_Z$ are, respectively, the setwise and pointwise stabilizers of $Z$. \end{thm} \begin{proof} To prove the theorem, we will lift the special multiset $e\in E_n$ (as in \eqref{EQ: choice of e in E_n to be lifted}) all the way to the flat $Z$, following both paths described in Fig.~\ref{Fig: Lift of the LL map}, and then we will compare the two fibers.

 $\bm{ \big( \rho|_Z \big)^{-1}\circ\big( \textbf{pr}_Y|_{[Z]}\big)^{-1}\circ \big( LL|_{[Z]_Y} \big)^{-1}(e)}$: The application of the first inverse map gives us precisely the set on the right hand side of Lemma~\ref{Lemma: FACT_Z and size of fiber} above.
 For the second map, recall first that $\op{pr}_Y^{-1}(y)$ is by definition equal to the intersection $L_y\cap\mathcal{H}$, whose $f_n$ coordinates are recorded in $LL(y)$.